walmartlabs/lacinia/docs/federation/index.rst

     At this time, only a schema defined with the :doc:`Schema Definition Language </schema/parsing>`, can be extended to act as a service implementation.

-Essentially, federation allows a set of services to each provide their own types, queries, mutations and organizes things so that each service can provide additional fields to the types provided by the other services.
+Essentially, federation allows a set of services to each provide their own types, queries, and mutations, and organizes things so that each service can provide additional fields to the types provided by the other services.

 The `Apollo GraphQL documentation <https://www.apollographql.com/docs/apollo-server/federation/introduction/#concern-based-separation>`_ includes